-For purposes of this Circular, the following definitions apply.: Other terms are defined within this Circular.
+For purposes of this Circular, the following definitions apply:

-- a) Account Holder means a Financial Institution that has opened and maintains a Master Account with its Administrative Reserve Bank (or any other Reserve Bank maintaining a Master Account identified in Section 2.3). - b) Administrative Reserve Bank or "(ARB") means the Reserve Bank in the Federal Reserve District in which the Financial Institution is located, as determined under the procedure described in 12 CFR Part 204 (See Section 2.5), even if the Financial Institution is not otherwise subject to that chapter, or if the Financial Institution maintains an account on the books of a different Reserve Bank.
-See also Section 2.5. - c) Board of Governors means the Board of Governors of the Federal Reserve System. - c)d) Consumer means a natural person who maintains an account with or obtains fFinancial Sservices from a Depository Financial Institution. - d)e) Correspondent means a Financial Institution: (1) that has authorized a Reserve Bank to settle Debit and Credit Transaction Activity to its Master Account for a Respondent or for any Financial Institution for which the Respondent acts as Correspondent; or (2) that maintains a "balance to satisfy the reserve balance requirement", as defined in Regulation D, for one or more Financial Institutions in its Master Account. - e)f) Debit and Credit Transaction Activity refers to any debits and credits, including service charges, associated with a Primary or Secondary RTN and that settle in a Financial Institution's Master Account. - g) Event of Default means any of the following: - the Financial Institution fails to repay or satisfy any overdraft or other obligation owed to one or more Reserve Banks when due and payable; - the Insolvency of the Financial Institution; or - whenever a Reserve Bank deems itself insecure with respect to the financial condition of the Financial Institution or the Financial Institution's ability to perform its obligations.

-f)h) Financial Institution means an institution that is:

-• a member bank, as defined in Section 1 of the Federal Reserve Act (12 U.S.C. § 221);
+- a) Account Holder means a Financial Institution that has opened and maintains a Master Account with its Administrative Reserve Bank (or any other Reserve Bank maintaining a Master Account identified in Section 2.3). - b) Administrative Reserve Bank (ARB) means the Reserve Bank in the Federal Reserve District in which the Financial Institution is located, as determined under the procedure described in 12 CFR Part 204, even if the Financial Institution is not otherwise subject to that chapter, or if the Financial Institution maintains an account on the books of a different Reserve Bank.
+See also Section 2.5. - c) Board of Governors means the Board of Governors of the Federal Reserve System. - d) Consumer means a natural person who maintains an account with or obtains financial services from a Financial Institution. - e) Correspondent means a Financial Institution: (1) that has authorized a Reserve Bank to settle Debit and Credit Transaction Activity to its Master Account for a Respondent or for any Financial Institution for which the Respondent acts as Correspondent; or (2) that maintains a "balance to satisfy the reserve balance requirement", as defined in Regulation D, for one or more Financial Institutions in its Master Account. - f) Debit and Credit Transaction Activity refers to any debits and credits, including service charges, associated with a Primary or Secondary RTN and that settle in a Financial Institution's Master Account. - g) Event of Default means any of the following: - the Financial Institution fails to repay or satisfy any overdraft or other obligation owed to one or more Reserve Banks when due and payable; - the Insolvency of the Financial Institution; or - whenever a Reserve Bank deems itself insecure with respect to the financial condition of the Financial Institution or the Financial Institution's ability to perform its obligations. - h) Financial Institution means an institution that is: - a member bank, as defined in Section 1 of the Federal Reserve Act (12 U.S.C. § 221);

-• a depository institution, as defined in Section 19(b)(1)(A) of the Federal Reserve Act (12 U.S.C. § 461(b)(1)(A)).
-(Section 19(b)(1)(A) generally defines "depository institution" to include commercial banks, mutual savings banks, federal savings banks, savings and loan associations, and credit unions);4

-• a U.S. branch or agency of a foreign bank, as defined in Section 211.21(b) or (e) of Regulation K (12 CFR § 211.21(b) or (e));

-• an Edge Act or agreement corporation, as defined inorganized under Section 25A or 25 of the Federal Reserve Act, (12 U.S.C. §§ 611-14) of seq., or a corporation that has entered into an agreement with the Board of Governors §§ 601 of seq. to limit its activities to those of an Edge Act corporation under Section 25(5) of the Federal Reserve Act (12 U.S.C. § 603) and Regulation K (12 CFR § 211.5(g)(1) (an Agreement Corporation), or

-- any other entity authorized to have a Master Account with a Reserve Bank.5 - i) Financial Services means any of the financial services provided by a Reserve Bank pursuant to an operating circular and includesing Accounting Information Services as defined in paragraph 4.3 but not including: (1) services that are provided by the Reserve Banks as fiscal agent for the Treasury, and (2) any activities governed by Operating Circular 10, "Lending." - g)j) Incident means an event or series of events that causes a Reserve Bank to determine that misuse of Sensitive Consumer Information has occurred or is reasonably possible.
+- a depository institution, as defined in Section 19(b)(1)(A) of the Federal Reserve Act (12 U.S.C. § 461(b)(1)(A));4 - a U.S. branch or agency of a foreign bank, as defined in Section 211.21(b) or (e) of Regulation K (12 CFR § 211.21(b) or (e)); - an Edge Act corporation as organized under Section 25A of the Federal Reserve Act (12 U.S.C. §§ 611-14), or a corporation that has entered into an agreement with the Board of Governors to limit its activities to those of an Edge Act corporation under Section 25(5) of the Federal Reserve Act (12 U.S.C. § 603) and Regulation K (12 CFR § 211.5(g)(1) (an Agreement Corporation), or - any other entity authorized to have a Master Account with a Reserve Bank.5 - i) Financial Services means any of the financial services provided by a Reserve Bank pursuant to an operating circular and includes Accounting Information Services as defined in paragraph 4.3 but not including: (1) services that are provided by the Reserve Banks as fiscal agent for the Treasury, and (2) any activities governed by Operating Circular 10, "Lending." - j) Incident means an event or series of events that causes a Reserve Bank to determine that misuse of Sensitive Consumer Information has occurred or is reasonably possible.